The North ½ of DL 2469, Coast Range 5, Land District 14 PID: 011-530-561

 The entire area known as the Lakes District is famous for its excellent fishing and game.
 There are a number of resorts throughout this area which offer boating, fishing, hiking, horse-back riding, camping, cross country skiing and many other activities.
 This area is well known for its hunting and wildlife watching opportunities.
 Black, cinnamon and grizzly bears, deer, moose, wolves, coyotes and eagles can often be observed in the area.

 Burns Lake is internationally renowned for its mountain biking trails, becoming Canada’s first IMBA Ride Centre (Bronze-level).
-Since 2006, the Burns Lake Mountain Biking Association has been working with trail professionals to build more than 40 km (25 mi) of singletrack, 20 km (12.4 mi) of downhill trails, and four bike parks.
+The Burns Lake Mountain Biking Association has been working with trail professionals to build more than 40 km (25 mi) of singletrack, 20 km (12.4 mi) of downhill trails, and four bike parks.
 The signature downhill trail—When Pigs Fly— contains more than 100 berms, tabletops, and other features and is accessible by one of the many shuttles run by the local bike shop.

 In the winter months cross country skiing is very popular at the Omineca Ski Club.
 Its facilities have hosted several national championships and rank among western Canada’s best trail networks.
 The facilities include 25 km of groomed trails, four km of which are lit for nighttime skiing.
 There is also a facility for biathlon skiing.